Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Vancomycin/Vancomycin_evaluation_report.md

 # 1 Introduction
 The presented model building and evaluation report evaluates the performance of a PBPK model for vancomycin in adults.

 Vancomycin is a glycopeptide antibiotic related to ristocetin that inhibits bacterial cell wall assembly and is used to treat a number of bacterial infections.
 It can be administered intravenously, as well as orally in case of diarrhea therapy.
-Vancomyin is mainly eliminated via glomerular filtration (GFR).
+Vancomyin is mainly eliminated via glomerular filtration (GF).
 A previous PBPK model for vancomycin using PK-Sim was reported by Radke et al. ([Radke 2017](#5-references)), with the dose fraction extreted unchanged into urine in adults beeing 90% with 10% hepatic elimination.
 Our final vancomycin model was rebuild that applies only GFR mediated clearance that adequately described the pharmacokinetics in adults.
 No further improvement of vancomycin pharmacokinetics could be determined after introducing hepatic clearance.

 The vancomyin model is a whole-body PBPK model, allowing for dynamic translation between individuals.
-The vancomyin report demonstrates the level of confidence in the vancomyin  PBPK model build with the OSP suite with regard to reliable predictions of vancomyin PK in adults during model-informed drug development.
+The vancomyin report demonstrates the level of confidence in the vancomyin  PBPK model built with the OSP suite with regard to reliable predictions of vancomyin PK in adults during model-informed drug development.

 # 2 Methods

 ## 2.1 Modeling strategy
 The general concept of building a PBPK model has previously been described by Kuepfer et al. ([Kuepfer 2016](#5-references)).
-Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#5-references)).
+Relevant information on anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([Schlender 2016](#5-references)).
 The information was incorporated into PK-Sim® and was used as default values for the simulations in adults.

-The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#5-references)) or otherwise referenced for the specific process.
+The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([PK-Sim Ontogeny Database Version 7.3](#5-references)) or otherwise referenced for the specific process.

 First, a base mean model was built using data from the single dose escalation study to find an appropriate structure describing the PK of vancomycin.
 The mean PK model was developed using a typical European individual.
 Unknown parameters were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.